ThisisRDSharma/Copy-Paste-Stuff/README.md

+**Change log response:**

-No, we are not making any changes in the Log as this document include production level changes for enhancement in functionality done so far.
+old: No, we are not making any changes in the Log as this document include production level changes for enhancement in functionality done so far.
 On other hand, MRM/Model document change log includes information on updates have been made based on findings shared by reviewer into the document.

+Extended: We are not making any changes to the log at this stage.
+This particular document focuses on production-level changes that have been made so far, specifically related to enhancements in functionality that have already been implemented.
+These changes have been finalized and are part of the current operational system.
+In contrast, the MRM (Model Risk Management) or Model document change log contains detailed information about updates that have been made to the document itself.
+These updates are based on findings or feedback provided by reviewers, who have examined the document and shared their observations.
+As a result, changes to the MRM/Model document are made to incorporate these reviewer recommendations, ensuring the document reflects the most current and accurate information.